 "Another way to have a great feel is to listen, because when you're opening up your ears and listening, your groove's going to get deeper.
 There's going to be more feeling, because you're feeling more of what's going on around you.
 And that's also multitasking.
 It seems obvious, but a lot of people can't do it at first, because it's so easy to get caught up in just listening to yourself."

-- Recordings include Another Mind with Hiromi, Mantra with Shelter, Medazzaland with Duran Duran, Need I Say More with Gary Cherone, Revenge with Cro-Mags, the soundtrack for The Saint, Suspended Animation with John Petrucci, Telelove with Suze DeMarchi, and Wicked with the Jon Finn Group
+- Recordings include Another Mind with Hiromi, Mantra with Shelter, Medazzaland with Duran Duran, Need I Say More with Gary Cherone, Revenge and Alpha Omega with Cro-Mags, the soundtrack for The Saint, Suspended Animation with John Petrucci, Telelove with Suze DeMarchi, Wicked with the Jon Finn Group, and Figures with Two Ton Shoe

 - Appearance on Modern Drummer Festival 2006 DVD